10 Must-Read & Best Graphic Design Books To Read in 2022

 7. Why Fonts Matter by Sarah Hyndman

-A graphic designer and typographer, Sarah Hyndman, writes about the importance of fonts and its impact on the viewers’ choices.
+A graphic designer and typographer, Sarah Hyndman, writes about the importance of fonts and their impact on the viewers’ choices.
 She dives into the science of fonts and why different styles evoke different reactions from the audiences.

 8. How to be a Graphic Designer, Without Losing Your Soul by Adrian Shaughnessy